rmrsk/EBGeometry/Docs/Sphinx/source/ImplemBVH.rst

    The input primitives are then sorted based on the facet centroid locations in the ``splitDir`` direction, and they are partitioned into ``K`` almost-equal chunks.
    These partitions are returned and become primitives in the new leaf nodes.

-   There is also an example of the same type of partitioning for the BVH-accelerated union, see `UnionBVH <doxygen/html/classUnionBVH.html>`_

 In general, users are free to construct their BVHs in their own way if they choose.
 For the most part this will include the construction of their own bounding volumes and/or partitioners.